Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports supporting plasma smallholders through various plasma scheme partnerships.
-These support programmes provide technical assistance, practical training and advice on fertiliser and pesticide procurement and usage.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports having a program that offers technical assistance, practical training, and advice on fertiliser and pesticide procurement and usage to plasma smallholders.

 • P